ZacharyLeeper/CS429_F2021_Exam2_Review/README.md

 The `problems` directory contains the practice problems, and the `solutions` directory contains documented solutions for each problem.

 Inside the problems directory, there are subdirectories for each problem type, for different topics covered in class.
-A file named `example_problem.txt` in the directory will have a corresponding`example_problem-sol.txt` in the solutions directory, with a detailed explanation.
+A file named `problem.txt` in the directory will have a corresponding`answer.txt` in the solutions directory, with a detailed explanation.
 Most problems will also have corresponding C or Assembly code files, which will follow the same naming scheme.

 # Testing Your Answers